run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__ version 1.9 or higher.

 * We recommend to use the default namespace `gpu-operator`.
 Otherwise, you must specify the target namespace using the flag `runai-operator.config.nvidiaDcgmExporter.namespace` as described in [customized cluster installation](customize-cluster-install.md).
-* Note that the document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.
+* Note that the NVIDIA document contains a separate section in the case where the NVIDIA CUDA Toolkit is already installed on the nodes.
 * To work with _containerd_ (e.g. for Tanzu), change the [defaultRuntime](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#chart-customization-options){target=_blank} accordingly.